You've researched high-value target queries and prompts and created relevant content, but traffic is still declining.

 Conclusion

-Achieving this isn't easy, especially if you have limited time to solve these crawability problems.
+Achieving this isn't easy, especially if you have limited time to solve these crawlability problems.
 Spotting and fixing these issues can take effort from dozens of people – from a web design team to developers, content writers, and other stakeholders.

 This is why it's important to find the top problems affecting your performance, develop a plan to fix them, and implement standards to suppress any future issues.

-Enter Clarity Audits, our site audit technology that includes a built-in JS and HTML crawler.
+Our site audit technology that includes a built-in JS and HTML crawler.
 It swiftly identifies crawlability issues and conducts thorough technical health checks of your site to ensure full site optimization.

 Want to see it in action?
 Request a FREE site audit today!